skip to main content

 In collaboration with other Texas A&M Health entities, community and regional partners, and affiliated medical centers, we develop continuing medical education programs that focus on the core competencies of patient care, medical knowledge, practice-based learning and improvement, interpersonal skills, professionalism, and system-based practice.

-The Texas A&M School of Medicine's Continuing Medical Education program is accredited by the Accreditation Council for Continuing Medical Education (ACCME) as a provider of continuing medical education for physicians.
+The Texas A&M College of Medicine's Continuing Medical Education program is accredited by the Accreditation Council for Continuing Medical Education (ACCME) as a provider of continuing medical education for physicians.

 If you are interested in learning more about any of our course offerings, or if you have a suggestion for a future program, contact us.